 When and how should it be used?

 Well, the aim is shock the attacker, just at the moment they are about to launch their attack.
 This can be a distracting atemi strike to a nerve centre, as used in Aikido.
-OR, if absolutely necessary, a full blow to completely incapacitate your attacker.
+OR, if necessary, a full blow to completely incapacitate them.